salesforce/lwc-rfcs/text/0000-canonical-metadata.md

 ## Documentation
 LWC components Metadata can be used to automatically generate documentation about components.
 Standard javascript documentation formats like JSDoc provided in component can also be gathered as metadata.

-## Dependency analysis and prefetching
+## Dependency analysis and pre-fetching
 Components depend on static resources such as images, javascript files, css files and component definitions to name a few.
-For offline usage, knowing these dependencies at compile time allows the dependencies to be prefetched and avoid a network call.
+For offline usage, knowing these dependencies at compile time allows the dependencies to be pre-fetched and avoid a network call.

 ## Code generation
 Finally, metadata can facilitate low code development environment by allowing developer to declaratively define component.
 This metadata can be used to generate component stubs and the developer can add the specific business logic into the stubs thus reducing the amount of manually authored boiler plate code.